joavd/joavd/README.md

 ## Hey there, welcome to my profile! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a Junior Developer and Game Programmer from Portugal with industry experience in building and designing videogames and applications.
+I'm a Software Developer and Game Programmer from Portugal with industry experience in building and designing videogames and applications.

 ### Some things I'm interested in